 High Priority – Game Art

-This folder is then loaded into the platform and should load your model with everything linked together.
-Textures are pre-assigned to materials, and materials are pre-assigned to their triangles and meshes.
+This folder is then loaded into the platform and should load your model with everything linked together: Textures are pre-assigned to materials, and materials are pre-assigned to their triangles and meshes.

 When exporting or packing to glB.
 You will only have a single file: ObjectName.glB

-For the model’s AO.
-Create a single AO file in linear color space:
+For the model’s AO, create a single AO file in linear color space:

-For each (tile-able) material.
-Create the following texture sets:
+For each (tile-able) material, create the following texture sets:

-T_Map_C.jpg = Albedo (.png is it needs transparency)
+T_Map_C.jpg = Albedo (.png needs transparency)

 T_Map_N.jpg = Normal

-Depending on your 3D application, you might have to choose a specific glTF material/shader for it to export correctly into the glTF/glB format.
+Depending on your 3D application, you might need to choose a specific glTF material/shader for it to export correctly into the glTF/glB format.
 Make sure you assign your textures to the correct UV channel.
-Eg, the AO map should use the second UV channel.
+E.g, the AO map should use the second UV channel.

 Transparency is supported using default PNG transparency in the _C (color) map.

 Test your glTF and/or glB exports to see if the textures are correctly exported.
-For example in Modo, if the shaders/materials used are not the glTF shaders.
-The exporter will not see the textures and so will not export them.
+For example, in Modo, if the shaders/materials used are not the glTF shaders, the exporter will not see the textures and so will not export them.